Hamburger menu icon

 H&E staining showing mesangial hypercellularity, endocapillary hypercellularity, and crescent formation.
 Crescent formation indicated by black arrow.
 A single glomerulus may not capture all components of the MEST-C score.*

-Image source: Luis Fernando Arias-Restrepo MD, Universidad de Antioquia, Medellín, Colombia, Accessed via https://kidneypathology.com/English_version/IgA_Nephropathy.html.
+*Image source: Luis Fernando Arias-Restrepo, MD, Universidad de Antioquia, Medellín, Colombia.
+Available from: https://kidneypathology.com/English_version/IgA_Nephropathy.html.
 Used with permission.

-ACE, angiotensin-converting enzyme; ARB, angiotensin II receptor blocker; BP, blood pressure; eGFR, estimated glomerular filtration rate; H&E, hematoxylin and eosin; MEST-C, mesangial hypercellularity (M), endocapillary hypercellularity (E), segmental sclerosis (S), tubular atrophy and interstitial fibrosis (T), crescent (C).
+ACE, angiotensin-converting enzyme; ARB, angiotensin II receptor blocker; BP, blood pressure; CKD, chronic kidney disease; eGFR, estimated glomerular filtration rate; H&E, hematoxylin and eosin; MEST-C, mesangial hypercellularity (M), endocapillary hypercellularity (E), segmental sclerosis (S), tubular atrophy and interstitial fibrosis (T), crescent (C).

 Mark, 34